rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/tiny-semi-auto-demo-pack-v1.md

 In short:

-> this pack is the first visible semi-auto repair sample layer.
+> this pack is the first visible semi-auto repair sample layer

 ---